‘Crazy Bernie’ & 8 Other Nicknames That Trump Gave To His Political Opponents

 5. Low Energy Jeb

-Yet another of Trump’s primary opponents, the genteel former Florida Governor Jeb Bush floundered badly in the unprecedented nastiness of the primary, trying to stay above the ugliest mud-slinging.
+Yet another of Trump’s primary opponents, the genteel former Florida Governor Jeb Bush floundered badly in the unprecedented nastiness of the primary as he tried to stay above the ugliest mud-slinging.
 For his troubles, Bush was granted the Trump sobriquet “Low-Energy Jeb.”

 6. Pocahontas

-When Sen. Elizabeth Warren (D-Mass.) started throwing shade at Trump during the run-up to the 2016 election, he quickly went nuclear, calling her “Pocahontas” in reference to Warren’s claim that she has a minute amount of Native American heritage.
+When Sen. Elizabeth Warren (D-Massachusetts) started throwing shade at Trump during the run-up to the 2016 election, he quickly went nuclear, calling her “Pocahontas” in reference to Warren’s claim that she has a minute amount of Native American heritage.
 He also has called her “Goofy Elizabeth Warren.”

 7. Little Rocket Man

-In the long-ago days before Trump became BFFs with North Korean leader Kim Jong-Un, he broke out the tried and true tactic of making fun of an unstable dictator’s nuclear aspirations, poking fun at failed rocket tests the Communist country fired, by calling him “Little Rocket Man.”
+In the long-ago days before Trump became BFF with North Korean leader Kim Jong-Un, he broke out the tried and true tactic of making fun of an unstable dictator’s nuclear aspirations, poking fun at failed rocket tests the Communist country fired, by calling him “Little Rocket Man.”

 8. Lyin’ James Comey